FraserW123/airline_project/README.md

 ![](results/lof_pca.png)
 ![](results/lof_tsne.png)

-### TO DO
-- Show the differences between classification scores with dataframe with outliers and without outliers.

-- Analyze the outliers: Are they noise, or do they contain important information?
-Decide whether to keep or remove them for further analysis.
+After performing classification algorithms on the dataset with outliers and without outliers we found that the results from keeping the outliers in the dataset had better performance (Refer to classification section for results).
+From this information we can consider that the outliers contain information and keep them for further analysis.

+**Relevant Section of Code: main_clusters.ipynb**
+- Contains code for outlier plots

+**Relevant Section of Code: main_classifiers.ipynb**
+- Contains code for classification comparison

 ## Feature Selection
 The feature selection technique we utilized was Recursive Feature Elimination (RFE).